renovate-bot/khulnasoft-lab-_-vul-operator/CONTRIBUTING.md

 cd community-operators
 ```

-Build the catalog image for OLM containing just Starboard Operator with a Dockerfile like this:
+Build the catalog image for OLM containing just Vul Operator with a Dockerfile like this:

 ```
-cat << EOF > starboard.Dockerfile
+cat << EOF > vul-operator.Dockerfile
 FROM quay.io/operator-framework/upstream-registry-builder as builder

-COPY operators/starboard-operator manifests
+COPY operators/vul-operator manifests
 RUN /bin/initializer -o ./bundles.db

 FROM scratch